Reto Berra: Playing career

 Berra appeared in 29 games for the Flames and posted a 9–17–2 record with a 2.95 GAA.
 On 5 March 2014, the Flames traded him to the Colorado Avalanche in exchange for a second-round draft pick.
 Before making his debut with the Avalanche and as an impending free agent at season's end, Berra was signed to a three-year contract extension to assume the backup role to Semyon Varlamov on 13 March 2014.

 On 16 January 2015, while playing for the Lake Erie Monsters, Berra became the 11th goalie in AHL history to score a goal when he shot the puck the length of the ice to score in an empty net against the Chicago Wolves.

 Approaching the final year of his contract and having been surpassed to third choice on the depth chart by Calvin Pickard, Berra was traded by the Avalanche to the Florida Panthers in exchange for Rocco Grimaldi on 23 June 2016.
 In the following 2016–17 season, as the Panthers third-string option as was assigned to inaugural AHL affiliate, the Springfield Thunderbirds.
 Berra led the Thunderbirds with 12 wins in 31 games and was recalled to the Panthers to play out the regular season, appearing in 7 games.

 On 11 February 2017, Berra agreed to a three-year contract with HC Fribourg-Gottéron of the National League for a reported worth of CHF 3.5 million.
 The contract would start from the 2017–18 season.
 On 5 July 2017, it was announced that Berra had used his NHL out clause in securing a one-year, one-way contract with the Anaheim Ducks.
 The remaining two years of his contract with Fribourg-Gottéron would remain valid.

 Upon completing the 2017–18 season, having appeared in 5 games with the Ducks primarily as the club's third-string goaltender, Berra was announced to return to HC Fribourg-Gottéron to begin the previously agreed contract on 1 May 2018.

-On 22 August 2019, Berra was signed to a four-year contract extension with Fribourg worth CHF 3.2 million through the 2023/24 season.
+On 22 August 2019, Berra was signed to a four-year contract extension with Fribourg-Gottéron worth CHF 3.2 million through the 2023-24 season.
+In 2024, he re-signed with Fribourg-Gottéron with a two-year deal that lasts until 2026.
+Berra backstopped Fribourg-Gottéron to their first Spengler Cup title in 2024.